 Exploring the Isaan region of Northeast Thailand is a must if you’re road tripping Thailand.
 We love nothing more than doing a slow drive and if we’re going to do a road trip in Thailand, our first choice will be the Isaan region, Thailand’s most off-the-beaten-track region in the remote northeast of the country.

-Exploring the Isaan region by car in Thailand’s northeast – ‘isaan’ actually means ‘northeast’ – has long been a dream of mine.
-I love a slow drive and while road tripping Thailand is something we love to do, we’d never driven through Thailand’s Isaan region until this trip.
+‘Isaan’ means ‘northeast’ and Thailand’s northeast is the least-visited part of the popular tourist destination.
+Renting a car to explore the Isaan region of Northeast Thailand on a road trip had long been a dream of mine.
+I love a slow drive and while road tripping Thailand is something we love to do, and we’ve driven all over the country researching travel guides and stories, we’d never driven Thailand’s Isaan region until this trip.

-A confession: I don’t drive.
-Well, I can drive and I have driven, but I don’t have a driver’s license.
+But first, a confession: I don’t drive.
+Well, I can drive and I have driven, but I never got around to getting formal lessons or a driver’s license.
 Terence drives and I navigate.
 That partly explains my fondness for, okay, let’s admit it, my absolute obsession with maps.
 But this trip we did neither and the Thailand road atlas I’d lovingly highlighted and dog-eared on our last road trip around the country to update the DK Thailand guidebook stayed packed away.

 Instead, because we were on a magazine assignment, and Terence had thousands of images to shoot and I had endless notes to make, we hired a driver for exploring the Isaan region.
-We were chauffeured around northeastern Thailand by Narawat, an excellent English-speaking driver from Ubon Ratchathani, who knows the region intimately.
-Here’s how we did it.
+We were driven around northeastern Thailand by Narawat, an excellent English-speaking driver from Ubon Ratchathani, who knows the region intimately.
+If you like the idea of an Isaan road trip (self-drive or chauffeured) here’s how we did it.

 Exploring the Isaan Region of Northeast Thailand is a Must if Road Tripping Thailand

-Exploring the Isaan region by car in Thailand’s northeast had long been a dream of mine, which is why I’d pitched this story to a magazine editor in the first place.
-A driver is a necessity for us when we do these kinds of jobs, but especially so in a region such as Thailand’s northeastern Isaan.
+Exploring the Isaan region by car in Thailand’s northeast had long been a dream of mine, which is why I’d pitched an Isaan story to a magazine editor in the first place.
+A driver is a necessity for us when we do these kinds of stories, but especially so in a region such as Thailand’s northeastern Isaan.

 We’re getting up well before the crack of dawn, we’re working our butts off all day checking things out, making beautiful photos (Terence) and interviewing people (me).
-We’re going to bed late after downloading and backing up images (Terence), answering emails (both of us), and making onward travel arrangements and working on stories (me).
+We’re going to bed late after downloading and backing up images (Terence), writing up notes (me), answering emails (both of us), and re-confirming arrangements (me).

 Exploring the Isaan Region of Northeast Thailand is a Must if Road Tripping Thailand.
 Workers in a field, Isaan, Thailand.
 Copyright © 2023 Terence Carter / Grantourismo.
 All Rights Reserved.